rnleach/sonde/README.md

    - Persistence from run to run has been implemented via a config.yml file that is saved every time the program shuts down.
-   - Right click menu on the sounding to choose parcel type (surface, mixed layer, most unstable, convective) for parcel analysis.
+   - Right click menu on the sounding to choose parcel type (surface, mixed layer, most unstable, convective) for parcel analysis and many other data display options.
-   - Does not yet support saving and loading configurations, but that is planned.
+   - Supports saving and loading configurations (as themes) from YAML files.

 ## Screenshots